 Many precarious workers cannot afford to leave their family home even though they would like to be more independent.
 Precarious work, periods of unemployment and unpredictable (often low) incomes were the main drivers for either moving back with one's parents or never having left the parental home.
 Numerous participants lived with their parents; some also previously lived in their parental home at different stages of their adult lives.
-While some commentators suggest that young people move back home to save for a deposit to buy a house, in reality, many simply cannot afford to live independently167.
-Moving back into the family home, which is known as 'boomeranging'168 is linked to increased economic uncertainty and "forced infantalisation"169.
+While some commentators suggest that young people move back home to save for a deposit to buy a house, in reality, many simply cannot afford to live independently.
+Moving back into the family home, which is known as 'boomeranging' is linked to increased economic uncertainty and "forced infantalisation" is linked to increase deconomic uncertainty and "forced infantalisation" is linked to increase deconomic uncertainty and "forced infantalisation".